loopmode/markdown/packages/markdown/README.md

 ### Example: embedded README

-Uses [raw.macro](https://www.npmjs.com/package/raw.macro) to embed the contents of a localmarkdown file and renders it, using a dark theme for syntax highlighing:
+Uses [raw.macro](https://www.npmjs.com/package/raw.macro) to embed the contents of a local markdown file and renders it, using a dark theme for syntax highlighing:

 ```jsx